Blog

 Choice Digital

-These moments happen across millions of organizations every day — and most of them barely register as a strategic concern.
+These moments happen across millions of organizations every day, and most of them barely register as strategic concerns.
 They're treated as back-office tasks: necessary, unglamorous, handled by whoever has time.

 That's the problem.
-Because your customers aren't experiencing them that way.
+Your customers aren't experiencing them that way.

-Consumer payouts — refunds, claims, reimbursements, deposits, incentives, rewards — touch hundreds of millions of Americans every year.
-According to our research, 80% of consumers report receiving these types of payments more than a few times per year.
-Nearly 40% receive them as often as every month.
+Refunds, claims, reimbursements, deposits, incentives, and rewards touch hundreds of millions of Americans every year.
+According to our 2026 State of Consumer Payout Preferences report, 80% of consumers say they receive these types of payouts more than a few times a year.
+Nearly 40% get one every month.

 • Insurance: Claims and settlement disbursements